krsh11/Resume/README.md

-# Resume website using HTML5 amd CSS.
+# Resume website using HTML5 and CSS.